tasdikrahman/tasdikrahman.me/_drafts/2021-06-08-revamping-our-virtual-machine-deployment-tooling.md

 The options named var, will take in details like, which user and other authz/authn details to be used by ansible to ssh into the hosts, along with options like `forks` where the concurrency is set for the number of boxes where we would want to run the playbook.

-The next step is to execute the [`run`](https://github.com/ansible/ansible/blob/v2.5.0/lib/ansible/executor/task_executor.py#L84) method on the initialiazed object of `playbook.PlaybookExecutor`
+The next step is to execute the [`run`](https://github.com/ansible/ansible/blob/v2.5.0/lib/ansible/executor/task_executor.py#L84) method on the initialiazed object of `playbook.PlaybookExecutor`.
+The important bit here after the run is the collection of stats which we pick up, from the [`TaskQueueManager`](https://github.com/ansible/ansible/blob/v2.5.0/lib/ansible/executor/task_queue_manager.py#L52), which is what we then use to check for nodes where the playbook ran successfully or not, if the hosts were unreachable and so on.

+This piece of information is then used to form a response to be given back to the client which has called vesemir.

+As for the playbook and what does it do, in gist, it first, disables the server where it is first going to deploy, in the haproxy backend for the application servers.
+Introduces the changeset, restarts the service, enables this VM back in the HAproxy backend with weights if provided during the request, an option to sleep for a bit is also introduced which is again controlled by the request, before which the VM is inserted back with 100% weight.

 ### Links